Descriptors

 While using property decorators, an attribute's get method will be same as its name and will be decorated with property.

-In a case of defining any set or delete methods, they will be decorated with respective setter
+In a case of defining any set or delete methods, they will be decorated with respective setter and deleter methods.

 Syntax